GSR Classes 372 and 393: Introduction and service with MGWR and GSR

-The Midland Great Western Railway bought 12 kits which were then assembled at its Broadstone works in Dublin.
 The first entered service as MGWR number 49 but the company then became part of the new Great Southern Railways and the locomotive was renumbered 375 and the remaining 11 kits were completed as GSR engines.
 The final one of the batch, number 383, was the last locomotive completed at Broadstone.
 The GSR designated them Class 372 or Class K1.